In This Guide

 When your laptop drags with emails, Xero, Teams or school apps, you don't always need a new one.
 Brisbane users often see big gains by replacing a spinning hard drive with an SSD and adding RAM.
 It's cheaper, faster to deliver, and avoids long waits during storm or back-to-school rush.

-- Check health: storage type, free space, RAM, battery cycles, CPU model, Windows 11 support.
+Storage type, free space, RAM, battery cycles, CPU model, Windows 11 support. -

-- Quote: parts, installation cost, and turnaround (onsite or workshop).
+Parts, installation cost, and turnaround (onsite or workshop). -

 - It has a hard disk drive (HDD).
 Swapping to SSD makes it feel new.